ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 Which essentially means a large variety of unexpected things can happen.

-In practice, many allocators will tolerate this difference or reject it outright if it's not possible to do something sensbile with the pointer.
+In practice, many allocators will tolerate this difference or reject it outright if it's not possible to do something sensible with the pointer.

 Remember that just because one allocator handles this a certain way, does not mean all will.
 Indeed, that same allocator may handle it differently for